magarcia/magarcia.io-archived/src/pages/adaptative-media-serving-using-service-workers/index.md

 ## The code

-You can find the code of this post (a more complete, clean and with less bugs) on [this GitHub repo](https://github.com/estermv/adaptative-media-serving).
+You can find the code of this post (a more complete, clean and with fewer bugs) on [this GitHub repo](https://github.com/estermv/adaptative-media-serving).

 ## Further Reading